Tag Archive | "life at occupy"

 Frat and Stupid

-Editor’s note: This is the tenth in a series of excerpts from Jim Gober’s forthcoming book titled “Deep in the Heart of Occupy Austin.”
+Editor’s note: This is the tenth in a series of excerpts from Jim Gober’s book titled “Deep in the Heart of Occupy Austin.”
 A new excerpt will be published at OccupiedStories.com every Wednesday, so come back next week to follow Jim though the evolution of Occupy Austin.

 By now, I had lost track of what day it was.
 The scene at the city hall plaza was very noisy.
 A man was using the PA to amplify his anger-filled speech that was becoming more obnoxious by the second.
 Most of the 200 or so people present were